Juan Antonio Samaranch

 He is the President and CEO of the Hoops & Read Basketball Club, and holds influential roles as a Laureus Global Ambassador, NBA Africa Ambassador, Basketball Africa League (BAL) Ambassador, Vice President of the Nigeria Olympic Committee and President of the Nigeria Olympians Association.

-Most recently, he was appointed Secretary General of the World Olympians Association.
+Most recently, he was elected Secretary General of the World Olympians Association.

 His work reflects his deep commitment to athlete welfare, leadership development and growing sport in West Africa and around the world.